lammps/lammps/doc/src/Build_cmake.rst

 e.g. during code development.

-After the initial build, whenever you edit LAMMPS source files, enable or disable packages, change compiler flags or build options, you must re-compile and relink the LAMMPS executable with ``cmake --build .``.
+After the initial build, whenever you edit LAMMPS source files, enable or disable packages, change compiler flags or build options, you must re-compile and relink the LAMMPS executable with ``cmake --build .`` (or ``make``).
 If the compilation fails for some reason, try running ``cmake .`` and then compile again.
 The included dependency tracking should make certain that only the necessary subset of files are re-compiled.
+You can also delete compiled objects, libraries and executables with ``cmake --build . clean`` (or ``make clean``).

 After compilation, you may optionally install the LAMMPS executable into your system with: